-The Foundation at Sussex awards more than \$120,000 each year in scholarships to over 200 deserving students.
+The Foundation at Sussex awards scholarships each year to deserving students.
 Both annual and endowed scholarships from hundreds of generous donors offer funding support to help Sussex students bridge the gap between tuition and financial aid.
-Scholarships are offered and awarded twice annually, each spring and each fall semester, and may cover items such as tuition, fees and books.
+Scholarships are offered and awarded once annually, in mid to late spring for the following academic year, and may cover items such as tuition, fees and books.
 Scholarships range from \$250-\$2,000.
 For more information about different scholarships and funding support available, students can visit the Foundation, the Office of Financial Aid, or the Office of Veteran Services, or visit the website at sussex.edu/scholarships.